influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withPorts(ports)
 ```

-List of ports to expose from the container.
+"List of ports to expose from the container.
 Exposing a port here gives the system additional information about the network connections a container uses, but is primarily informational.
 Not specifying a port here DOES NOT prevent that port from being exposed.
-Any port which is listening on the default "0.0.0.0" address inside a container will be accessible from the network.
-Cannot be updated.
+Any port which is listening on the default \"0.0.0.0\" address inside a container will be accessible from the network.
+Cannot be updated."

 ### fn spec.template.container.withPortsMixin